MazenElnems/TicTacToe-Game/README.md

 1. Clone the repository.
 2. Configure the database in `appsettings.json`.
-3. Run migrations using Entity Fra using SignalRmework Core.
+3. Run migrations using Entity Framework Core.
 4. Start the application using `dotnet run`.
 5. Open the browser and play Tic-Tac-Toe!